 Authentic community-based journalism that amplifies and inspires the stories, action steps, and leadership of powerful, everyday women (cis and trans), nonbinary people, and trans men.

-Our stronger future will be built from the collective energy of women who shift narratives to effect change.
+We are all parts of a greater whole.
+Our stronger future will be built from the collective energy of people who shift narratives to effect change.